Avatiu Port Redevelopment

 The port needed to remain fully operational during the construction period.
 In addition, the oil and gas bunkering manifold located in the middle of the existing wharf needed to be maintained and accessible until the new manifold was constructed.

-The port remained fully operational during the construction period and to avoid disruption, was built in approximate thirds, with each section fully completed before commencing the next.
+To avoid disruption, we built the project in 'sections', with each section fully completed before commencing the next.
 The new wharf face was constructed from a mixed wall of steel tubes and sheet piles with a concrete capping beam and 40m wide structural pavement behind the wall.
-The deck was constructed in three parts as a total of 270m long x 30m wide x 500mm thick reinforced concrete slabs plus additional aprons and turning areas to access the new slabs and existing port facilities.
-A number of initiatives were engaged to expedite the works, including altering piling techniques and the construction methodology for the tremmie concrete.
-Another innovation was the development of an alternative retaining wall load flow path that allowed for reduced infill sheet pile and welded interlock length, thereby reducing both the cost of these works.
+The deck was constructed in three parts as a total of 270m long x 30m wide x 500mm thick reinforced concrete slabs, plus additional aprons and turning areas to access the new slabs and existing port facilities.

 Keys to success